 This co-management is only available for the Intune subscriptions; set INTUNE as MDM authority.

-Where can we set up SCCM Co-Management Policies?
+Where Can We Set up SCCM Co-Management Policies?

 Install or Upgrade SCCM CB 1709 or a later version of SCCM.
-Navigate SCCM CB 1709 (or later) console via \Administration\ Overview\ Cloud Services\Co-management.
+Navigate the SCCM CB 1709 (or later) console via \Administration\ Overview\ Cloud Services\Co-management.
 Click on the button “Configure Co-Management” to create Co-management Production or Co-Management Pilot policies.

 SCCM CB Co-Management Configuration Wizard – STAGING Options?